Is Nicotinamide Riboside Really An Anti-Aging Supplement?

 In their trial, 12 healthy adults were given a single varying serving of NR, with seven-day gaps between servings.
 Blood and urine samples were collected throughout the trial and analyzed.
 In 2016, they published the promising results: NR supplementation safely increased NAD levels.

 Another reason NR holds an edge over its B3 brothers, apart from its lack of negative side effects, is because of something called a pathway.
 A pathway is the string of steps used to create a compound, in this case, NAD.

 NR uses a unique pathway to produce NAD that none of the other vitamin B3s use.
 NR is also like the motivational speaker of the cellular world.
-When NR gets to work in the cell, it helps form NAD and gives the anti-aging “sirtuin” proteins a pep talk.
+When NR gets to work in the cell, it helps form NAD and gives sirtuins, the cellular repair promoting proteins, a pep talk.
 These sirtuins then work overtime to help cells stay strong as we age.

 Staying healthy as we age will never be as simple as one vitamin.
 Even with one as promising as NR.
 There are over 100 studies looking into NR, with many showing that increased NAD levels are tied to metabolic and muscular health in mice.
 There are even more studies underway surrounding the positive effects of NAD levels on other age-related health problems including fatty liver disease, weight gain, insulin levels, and brain function in mice.

-With six completed human trials, and 11 more underway, it’s only a matter of time before we know whether the benefits of this one simple vitamin could reach far beyond those of an average "anti-aging" supplement.
+With six completed human trials, and many more underway, it’s only a matter of time before we know whether the benefits of this one simple vitamin could reach far beyond those of an average "anti-aging" supplement.